 Part-time employees who do not accrue paid vacation time can still request time off without pay.
-Because of the limitations in the Employer's ability to provide fill-in or backup coverage for part time employees, the amount of unpaid time off the Employer can approve is limited.
-The table below indicates the amount of unpaid time off that parttime employees accrue per pay period.
-Vacation time requests must follow the vacation request schedule for full time employees as described in section 12.2 above.
-Sick time off follows the full time employee sick leave policy as described in section 12.3 above.
+Because of the limitations in the Employer's ability to provide fill-in or back- up coverage for part time employees, the amount of unpaid time off the Employer can approve is limited.
+The table below indicates the amount of unpaid time off that part- time employees accrue per pay period.
+Vacation time requests must follow the vacation request schedule for full time employees as described in section 14.4 above.

 Part-Time Employee Unpaid Vacation time off

-Months Employed Part-Time at EBI Working 10-20 hours per week: Working 21-30 hours per week: Working 31- 37.4 hours per week:

-Hours Accrued per Pay Period Hours Accrued per Pay Period Hours Accrued per Pay Period
+Months Employed Part-Time at EBI Working 10-20 hours per week: Hours Accrued per Pay Period Working 21-30 hours per week: Hours Accrued per Pay Period Working 31- 37.4 hours per week: Hours Accrued per Pay Period

 0-12 1.57 2.35 3.13

 13-24 1.96 2.93 3.91